WycliffeAssociates/btt-recorder-docs/docs/recording.rst

   * You can also tap Pause to temporarily Pause recording.

-  * You can then start recording again by tapping on the microphone icon
+  * You can then start recording again by tapping on the Microphone icon

 6 When you are finished, tap the Checkmark to go to the Edit window.